-Here it is three weeks after the Queen Mary Art Deco Festival and I haven’t said a word about my sewing and the patterns I used, other than the fact that I sewed my garments.
+Here it is three weeks after the Queen Mary Art Deco Festival.
+How is it I haven’t said a word about my sewing and the patterns I used, other than the fact that I sewed my garments.
 Wow, how enlightening.
 For those of you seamstresses who were wondering, below is an absolutely fascinating (I jest, it’s pretty mundane) account of my summer of sewing in preparation for this lovely weekend.

-I had a few vintage gowns, so I didn’t have to start the entire wardrobe from scratch, but I did have a lot to build.
+I had a few vintage gowns, so I didn’t have to start the entire wardrobe from scratch.
+However, I did have a lot to build.
 I started with the eggshell-colored jacket I wanted to make to go with a vintage brown dress I already owned.
 Other than grading the pattern up, I didn’t make any alterations to the pattern.
 The pattern was a vintage Advance 2175 from Ebay.
 I was very lucky, as there was no mention in the description that the pattern was incomplete.
 Of course, I didn’t realize this until a year later when I went to actually sew the jacket.
 Fortunately, the jacket pieces I needed were there.

-I won’t show a picture of my pajamas for the pajama party, as there are none with just the pink pajamas showing, only those with my black satin robe on top.
+I don’t have a great picture of my pajamas for the pajama party, as there are none with just the pink pajamas showing, only those with my black satin robe on top.
 To craft my pajama top, I used the top of Simplicity 3401, another vintage purchase from Ebay, and attached a peplum I crafted to the bottom of the waistband instead of a skirt.
 I then made wide trousers with a drawstring closure.

-So I wouldn’t let a perfectly good bodice pattern go to waste, I used the top of the Simplicity evening gown pattern, added a wide band at the bottom that extended to long ties, and it became the blue polka-dotted wrap top in the photo above referencing the trousers.
-As you can tell, I rarely make a pattern as shown – I like to make it mine and mix and match.
+So I wouldn’t let a perfectly good bodice pattern go to waste, I used the top of the Simplicity evening gown pattern.
+I added a wide band at the bottom that extended to long ties.
+This became the blue polka-dotted wrap top in the photo above referencing the trousers.
+As you can tell, I rarely make a pattern as shown.
+I like to make it mine and mix and match.
 Take a look at the photo in the pants section to see what it looked like.

-There were some other little odds and ends, but I didn’t figure that was worth a pattern review.
+I sewed some other little odds and ends, but I didn’t figure that was worth a pattern review.
 Mainly they consisted of slips for sheer gowns.